-Manufacturers of disability aids like Disability Friendly assistive aids are now focusing on a wider range of disabilities as they shift their vision from physical disabilities to other types of disabilities like cognitive and sensory disabilities.
+Manufacturers of disability aids are now focusing on a wider range of disabilities as they shift their vision from physical disabilities to other types of disabilities like cognitive and sensory disabilities.
 Technological advancements and the development of digital products over the past few decades, as well as developments in neurosciences, are the reasons for the shift.

 Los Angeles County, a place of significant diversity, a broad spectrum of tech abilities, and multiple languages commissioned a special voting booth for the 2020 elections that can meet the needs of different user groups at various ability levels.
 The versatile design of the voting booth makes it convenient for people who use wheelchairs to reach up to it and even reachable by anyone short.
 It comes in multiple languages, the ballots are electronic, and it has earphones for the hearing impaired.

 Advanced devices – Imparting movement to the fingers and hand